-77. In all shafts and winzes having an inclination of more than 60 degrees from the horizontal where men are raised or lowered in kibbles safety belts shall be provided by the owner or his agent or $\frac{8}{11/6}$, $\frac{6}{6}$. manager; and shall be worn by all men who are raised or lowered p.
+77. In all shafts and winzes having an inclination of more than Reg.
+77 substituted by General where men are raised or lowered in by General kibbles safety belts shall be provided by the owner or his agent or 11/6/54, manager; and shall be worn by all men who are raised or lowered p.
 1082 in such kibbles.